 Every one of us has at least one brand we’re loyal to.
-Whether it’s a drink, an electronic device or a piece of gym apparel, a strong brand identity encourages consumers to create a continuous relationship with a company.
+Whether it’s a drink, a wearable electronic device or a piece of gym apparel, a strong brand identity encourages consumers to create a continuous relationship with a company.
 While there are likely many factors that contribute to this brand loyalty, a majority of successful companies are the result of carefully thought-out branding across many channels and platforms.

 What Is A Brand And Why Do You Need One?